 Don’t see your question in the archives above?

-Madelyn Broome is a third year astronomy PhD student as UC Santa Cruz with her master’s in astrophysics from Cambridge.
+Madelyn Broome is a third year astronomy PhD candidate at UC Santa Cruz with her master’s in astrophysics from Cambridge.
 Answering questions with Ask an Astronomer is an extension one of her greatest joys and long-time commitments: to make science accessible to all through science writing and public outreach.
 Alongside her efforts to empower, excite, and engage as many people in science as possible, she conducts research into the theory of exoplanet formation and evolution.
 Her favorite questions from Ask an Astronomer are those that make her think about something close to home in a way she had never thought about it before.
+She has been a writer for Ask an Astronomer since 2020.